whaus7/draftjs-to-html/readme.md

 # DraftJS TO HTML

+All credit goes to jpuri here.
+Forked from https://github.com/jpuri/draftjs-to-html.
+Attempting to add settings for specifying HTML tags i.e. <strong> or <b>

 A library for converting DraftJS Editor content to plain HTML.

 This is draft to HTML library I wrote for one of my projects.
 I am open-sourcing it so that others can also be benefitted from my work.